Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Analogy-based conditional generation between classes

 \section{Analogy-based conditional generation between classes}

 In a diffusion model, we can traverse the diffusion process both forward and in reverse.
 In a branched diffusion model, this allows for a unique ability to perform \textit{analogy-based} conditional generation (or \textit{transmutation}) between classes.
-That is, we can use branched diffusion models to start with an object of one class, and generate the analogous, corresponding object of a different class.
-Formally, say we have an object $x_{1}$ of class $c_{1}$.
+That is, we start with an object of one class, and generate the analogous, corresponding object of a different class.
+Formally, consider the set of all branches $\{(s_{i}, t_{i}, C_{i})\}$.
+Say we have an object $x_{1}$ of class $c_{1}$.
 We wish to transmute this object into the analogous object of class $c_{2}$.
 Let $t_{b}$ be the first branch point (earliest in diffusion time) in which $c_{1}$ and $c_{2}$ are both in the same branch.
-Then in order to perform transmutation, we first forward diffuse $x_{1}$ to $x_{b} \sim q_{t_{b}}(x\vert x_{1})$.
-Then, we reverse diffuse to generate an object of class $c_{2}$ (Algorithm \ref{suppalg:sample}), as if we started at time $t_{b}$ with object $x_{b}$.
+Then, in order to perform transmutation, we first forward diffuse $x_{1}$ to $x_{b} \sim q_{t_{b}}(x\vert x_{1})$.
+Then we draw an object from the conditional distribution $p_{0}(x \vert c_{2}, x_{b})$, where conditioning is both on class $c_{2}$ and the noisy object $x_{b}$ (partially diffused from $x_{1}$).
+In summary: